Book your Brunelleschi's Dome tickets in advance and save time in Florence!

 Construction of the cathedral began in 1296 but it took nearly 140 years to complete and it was finally consecrated in 1436 by Pope Eugenio IV.
 The Duomo was built as a symbol of Florence's wealth and power during the Renaissance.
 Done in a Gothic architectural style which includes detailed facades along with other artistic features.

-The Dome was built between 1420 and 1436 and even today, is still the largest masonry vault in the world!
+The Dome was added between 1420 and 1436 and even today, is still the largest masonry vault in the world!
 There are actually two domes on the church, an internal one and an external one.
-The external dome has a diameter of 54.8 metres and an internal one a diameter of 45.5 metres.
-The cavity between the domes contains the staircase with 463 steps that you need to climb (no elevator available) to reach the top!
-It’s well worth the climb thanks to the views the platform offers across the city.
+The external dome has a diameter of 54.8 metres and the internal one has a diameter of 45.5 metres.
+The space between the domes has a staircase with 463 steps that you can climb (no elevator available) to reach the top, which, if you can do it is well worth it due to the views the platform offers across the city.
 The domes are almost more famous than the church itself!
 On top of the dome sits the lantern, which is made of white marble and is a further 21 metres in height and its weight actually acts as a counterbalance against the forces of the internal dome!

-The Duomo’s Bell Tower or Campanile which is called the ‘Giotto’s Bell Tower’ after its designer, is another popular attraction to climb!
+The Duomo’s Bell Tower or Campanile is called the ‘Giotto’s Bell Tower’ after its designer, and similar to the dome, you can also climb it to enjoy the views from the top!
 To forewarn though, there are 414 steps to reach the summit balconies (no lift available) but if you are able to do it, it’s worth it to enjoy the amazing views!
 The bell tower is home to 12 bells of which only 7 are in use.
-The largest bell was actually cast in 1401 by Niccolò and Luca Bondigi of Cortona and is called ‘The Apostolic’ and can be viewed as you climb the tower.
+The largest bell was actually cast in 1401 by Niccolò and Luca Bondigi of Cortona and is called ‘The Apostolic’ and can be seen as you climb the tower.

-The museum was founded in 1891, which is over 450 years after the cathedral was finished.
-It also went through a major renovation in 2015.
-The museum is home to works of art by the likes of Michelangelo, Donatello, Brunelleschi and Ghiberti, amongst others and holds an incredibly important collection.
+The museum was founded in 1891, more than 450 years after the cathedral was finished.
+It went through a major renovation in 2015 and the museum is home to works of art by the likes of Michelangelo, Donatello, Brunelleschi and Ghiberti, amongst others and holds an incredibly important collection.

-The remains of a hidden basilica that was only rediscovered in 1965!
-Ticket holders can access the hidden gem via a staircase next to the central nave.
-You can travel back in time and see the construction phases of one of the first temples built in Florence!
-Records suggest it was demolished in 1379!
+The remains of a hidden basilica that were only rediscovered in 1965!
+You can access this hidden gem via a staircase next to the central nave.
+You can travel back in time and see the construction phases of one of the first temples built in Florence, with records suggesting it was demolished in 1379!

-The Baptistery stands proudly in front of the cathedral and it dates back to 1059 when it was consecrated by Pope Niccolò II.
-Ticket holders can enjoy the beautiful art in the baptistery that was created by various artists including multiple mosaics which date back to the 13th and 14th centuries.
+The Baptistery stands proudly in front of the cathedral and dates back to 1059 when it was consecrated by Pope Niccolò II.
+You can see art in the baptistery that was created by various artists including multiple mosaics which date back to the 13th and 14th centuries.

 Tickets: Although entrance to the cathedral is free, you do need to purchase tickets to visit Brunelleschi Dome, Giotto’s Campanile, Baptistery, and the Crypt.
 To climb the dome, you do need to purchase tickets in advance and reserve a specific time slot.